lukelewis1/fullstack-marketplace-platform/p1-p3/ux-evaluation-part3/ux-evaluation-COMP2030-Group-8.md

 ****
 ## Introduction
+This report contains developmental insights into the FUSS website's features and design choices and how they can be improved.
+The user experience evaluation has a focus on core functionality for both regular users and administrators and with a primary focus on the ease of navigation whilst performing tasks on the FUSS website.
+Five scenarios have been created to help us test and improve the usability of the FUSS website.
 ****
 ## Test Plan
 When conducting our tests, when asking our testers to fill out information about themselves, from these three of our four testers are enrolled in Computer Science degree.
 With this we saw our testers were in the age range of 16-30 and were very confident in using a new web application however none of them had ever used an online skill exchange application before.